Book One: A SIMPLE ACT OF KINDNESS

 tension eased away.
 This was the first time the pressure and

-worry had been off my back in ages.
+worry had been lifted off my back in ages.
 My optimism returned and I

 began to dream of the future non-stop.
 Liberation from Little

-Mexico was only months away.
+Mexico was only two months away.
 I could barely wait.

 In September 1968, I